rknm-cell/pokeapi-team-builder/README.md

 -Click
 	Click from the menu to select a Pokemon
 	A button to change their levels
-	A button to set free Pokemon and create an empty -Hover
+	A button to set free Pokemon and create an empty space on the team list -Hover
 	Hover over individual Pokemon and the bar would animate.
 -Submit